 - Partner with Girls Ministry to retool Ranger Kids Training Conference (RKTC).
 Over one half of all RKTCs scheduled each year cancel because they don't meet the minimum attendance requirements.
 We are working with the Girls Ministry (formally Missionettes) to develop a conference that will be exciting and fun yet offer classes both Royal Ranger leaders and Girls Ministry coordinators will find useful.
-The new RKTC with a new patch design will be offered in 2009. - Replace the current National Training Camp (NTC) and Advanced National Training Camp (ANTC) with a new national camp with the following emphasis: - Spiritual Men will be challenged spiritually and given discipleship training to continue the race to victory - Leadership Emphasis will be placed on leadership training that leaders will take back to their outpost and immediately apply to both Royal Rangers and their personal lives - Team/Patrol Method, not just team spirit Leaders will be instructed how to effectively implement the patrol method as a means to facilitate junior leadership development. - Activity Skills Ranger skills and fun activities will be covered, providing leaders with the skills needed to take their ranger boys on exciting outpost activities outside their normal weekly ranger meeting.
+The new RKTC called National Early Elementary Conference (NEEC) with a new patch design will be piloted in 2010 and released in 2011. - Replace the current National Training Camp (NTC) and Advanced National Training Camp (ANTC) with a new national camp called the National Ranger Ministry Camp (NRMC), with the following emphasis:

+- Spiritual Men will be challenged spiritually and given discipleship training to continue the race to victory - Leadership Emphasis will be placed on leadership training that leaders will take back to their outpost and immediately apply to both Royal Rangers and their personal lives - Team/Patrol Method, not just team spirit Leaders will be instructed how to effectively implement the patrol method as a means to facilitate junior leadership development. - Activity Skills Ranger skills and fun activities will be covered, providing leaders with the skills needed to take their Ranger boys on exciting outpost activities outside their normal weekly ranger meeting.

-The new NTC with a new patch design will be piloted in 2010.
+The new NRMC with a new patch design will be piloted in 2010.
 The last year districts will be able to schedule a NTC and/or ANTC will be 2009.
-Districts are being asked to work with their regional training coordinator to schedule these camps in 2009.

-National specialty camps - NTT, NCE, and WNTC - will be offered by districts as Action Camps.
+■ National specialty camps - NTT, NCE, and WNTC - will be offered by districts as Action Camps.
 The last year districts will be able to schedule a NTT, NCE, and/or WNTC will be 2010.
 See Jr. Leadership Training for more information on Action Camps.
-Districts are being asked to work with their regional training coordinator to schedule these camps in 2010.
+Districts are being asked to work with their regional training coordinator to schedule NTT, NCE, and WNTC in 2010.